As omicron spreads, Europe scrambles to shore up health care - NewsBreak

 A total of 39,142 NHS staff members at hospital trusts in England were absent for COVID-19 reasons on Jan.
 2, up 59% from the previous week, according to figures released by the National Health Service in England.

-The U.K. also has changed its coronavirus testing rules to reduce the amount of time people who test positive have to isolate.
+The U.K. also has changed its coronavirus testing rules in a bid to reduce the amount of time people who test positive have to isolate.

-Germany's leaders agreed Friday to toughen requirements for entry to restaurants and bars, and decided to shorten quarantine and self-isolation periods.
+Germany’s leaders were set to consider possible new restrictions and changes to quarantine rules on Friday.

-French authorities this week began allowing health care workers who are infected with the coronavirus but have few or no symptoms to keep treating patients rather than self-isolate.
+French authorities this week began allowing with the coronavirus but have few or no symptoms to keep treating patients rather than self-isolate.

 France announced a staggering 332,252 daily virus cases on Wednesday, Europe’s highest-ever single-day confirmed infection count.